Kai-Barker/DV100_GroupProject_Term4/README.md

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.
-Francois le Roux - Javascript & API - I did the JavaScript for the Movie Library along with a little bit for the other pages.
+Francois le Roux - Javascript & API & HTML & CSS- I did the JavaScript for the Movie Library along with a little bit for the other pages.
 I made the HTTP request so that it can danamically populate the Movie Library page.
-Kai Barker - Javascript,& API -
+Kai Barker - Javascript,& API & HTML & CSS- I worked on the functionality for the log in page, the entirety of the home page minus the footer (utilising variants of Francois display code), entire watchlist page, functionality for individual movie page, small contributions to movie library namely the buttons on each card.
+I also worked on the fetching of data from the API and working with that data.
 Darius Guggenbichler - HTML &CSS -
 Oratile Mdladla - HTML & CSS -